SimSchmitt/SimonSchmitt/_pages/about.md

   - /about/
   - /about.html
 ---

-Hi there!
-I'm Simon, a Logician and Philosopher.
+I am a Logician and Philosopher.
 I hold a BA in Philosophy from the University of Heidelberg (2019) and an MA in Logic and Philosophy of Science from the MCMP in Munich (2021).
 Currently, I am a PhD candidate at the Center for Logic, Language, and Cognition (LLC) at the University of Turin and a Lecturer in Logic at the University of Salzburg.

 My primary research interests are in logic and the philosophy of mathematics, with a particular focus on the philosophy of set theory, theories of truth, and proof theory.
 I also have a strong interest in the philosophy of language.